Nanochemistry: Wounds healing

 For abrasions and wounds, nanochemistry has demonstrated applications in improving the healing process.
 Electrospinning is a polymerization method used biologically in tissue engineering but can also be used for wound dressing and drug delivery.
 This produces nanofibers that encourage cell proliferation, antibacterial properties, in controlled environment.
 These properties appear macroscopically, however, nanoscale versions may show improved efficiency due to nanotopographical features.
 Targeted interfaces between nanofibers and wounds have higher surface area interactions and are advantageous in vivo.
 There is evidence that certain nanoparticles of silver are useful to inhibit some viruses and bacteria.

 Cosmetics

-Materials in certain cosmetics such as sun cream, moisturizer, and deodorant may have potentials benefits from the use of nanochemistry.
+Materials in certain cosmetics such as sun cream, moisturizer, and deodorant may have potential benefits from the use of nanochemistry.
 Manufacturers are working to increase the effectiveness of various cosmetics by facilitating oil nanoemulsion.
 These particles have extended the boundaries in managing wrinkling, dehydrated, and inelastic skin associated with aging.
 In sunscreen, titanium dioxide and zinc oxide nanoparticles prove to be effective UV filters but can also penetrate through skin.
 These chemicals protect the skin against harmful UV light by absorbing or reflecting the light and prevent the skin from retaining full damage by photoexcitation of electrons in the nanoparticle.